Shared decision-making for people with heart valve disease

 Project funding

-These documents were commissioned by the Global Heart Hub and written by The Health Policy Partnership, with co-authorship from an expert Advisory Board.
-The Advisory Board had full editorial control over content.
+These documents were commissioned by Global Heart Hub and produced by The Health Policy Partnership.
 The initiative was supported by a grant from Edwards Lifesciences and Medtronic.

 Share